MdEhtesham2004/Portal/README.md

 -Data Storage: Utilizes PostgreSQL to securely store user credentials.
 - Interactive UI: Built with Python's Tkinter module, offering a simple and user-friendly graphical interface.

+- Dockerized Deployment: The application is Dockerized using Docker, allowing for easy deployment, scalability, and isolation of application components.

 ## Technologies Used